Presidential Summit on Entrepreneurship: Follow-on conferences

-Several overseas institutions and partners have expressed an interest in hosting Follow-on Conferences to continue to advance the mission of the Entrepreneurship Summit beyond the April 26 and 27 Presidential Summit in Washington.
-These Follow-on Conferences will be locally or regionally focused and may focus on a specific element of advancing entrepreneurship (e.g. youth entrepreneurship, access to capital, etc.) We have told these partners that we want to be supportive of these events and acknowledge them at the Summit.
+Several overseas institutions and partners expressed interest in hosting Follow-on Conferences to continue to advance the mission of the Entrepreneurship Summit beyond the April 26 and 27 Presidential Summit in Washington.
+These Follow-on Conferences would be locally or regionally focused and would focus on a specific element of advancing entrepreneurship (e.g. youth entrepreneurship, access to capital, etc.) We have told these partners that we want to be supportive of these events and acknowledge them at the Summit.
 We have said that we would attempt to have an appropriate USG official attend, but that we would not play any role in organizing them and would not expect to provide any funding assistance.

 These Conferences have been initiated by partners who are heeding the President's call to shared action and responsibility.
 Through their initiative, they will help to advance what the United States and its partners on the Presidential Summit on Entrepreneurship have started.
 We have received Statements of Intent for the following Follow-on Conferences: